Tailwind: A Practical Framework for Query Accelerators: Abstract Logical Plans

 \subsection{Accelerator Performance Modeling}

-Having seen \alps{}, we can now look at how \thesystem{} models and learns its accelerators' performance.
-A key challenge is that \thesystem{} must support user-defined accelerators without making assumptions about how they are implemented, which precludes prior approaches such as featurizing UDF code~\cite{graceful-udf-wehrstein25}.
+Finally, we look at how \alps{} support performance modeling.
+A key challenge is that \thesystem{} must support builder-defined accelerators without making assumptions about how they are implemented, which precludes prior approaches that featurize UDF code~\cite{graceful-udf-wehrstein25}.

 We address this challenge by observing that \alps{} provide a structured description of what an accelerator computes.
 Critically, the template distinguishes between the parameterized and constant parts of the accelerator and encodes their dependencies.
 For example, in the domain negation template (Figure~\ref{fig:dneg-alp}), the input query plan varies across accelerator instantiations and its value influences the accelerator run time, which the template's tree structure expresses.